epam/edp-install/docs/operator-guide/deploy-aws-eks.md

 #### Terraform Backend

-Configure Terraform backend.
-The Terraform configuration for EKS cluster deployment has a backend block, which defines where and how operations are performed, where state snapshots are stored, etc. Currently, the best practice is to store the state as a given key in a given bucket on Amazon S3.
+The Terraform configuration for EKS cluster deployment has a backend block, which defines where and how the operations are performed, and where the state snapshots are stored.
+Currently, the best practice is to store the state as a given key in a given bucket on Amazon S3.

-This backend also supports state locking and consistency checking via Dynamo DB, which can be enabled by setting the dynamodb_table field to an existing DynamoDB table name.
+This backend also supports state locking and consistency checking via Dynamo DB, which can be enabled by setting the `dynamodb_table` field to an existing DynamoDB table name.

 In the following configuration a single DynamoDB table can be used to lock multiple remote state files.
 Terraform generates key names that include the values of the bucket and key variables.